category

 Course objectives

-As a result of attending this course, delegates should be able to demonstrate the following skills:
+By the end of the course, you should be able to meet the following objectives:

-- Package management with new repository structure and appstream modules
+- Manage packages with a new repository structure and AppStream modules

 - Configure network services and security